Lan Caihe: Appearance

 As an immortal, Lan's apparent physical age is uncertain, and varies from one depiction to the next.
 Depictions most often show Lan as a young person of about sixteen, or a young adult.
 Lan was more often an old person in earlier depictions, but tends to be a young person in depictions from the past century or two.
 Legends describe Lan as failing to visibly age over the decades, even before attaining immortality.
 In connection with this, Lan represents eternal youth and innocence.

 Lan Caihe is a wandering musician.
-This immortal's musical instruments appear in depictions in art and have an important role in stories about Lan Caihe.
+These immortal's musical instruments appear in depictions in art and have an important role in stories about Lan Caihe.
 Lan's musical instrument is the clapper (sometimes translated as castanets), of which there are many types in China.
 The type used by Lan were sometimes said to be jieban, or else the yunban, which are apparently both types of paiban.
 Usually clappers are wood or bamboo, but some legends say Lan's were jade.
 Lan's clappers were three chi long (about 72 centimeters; the length of a chi varies from one time period to the next).
 Others of the Eight Immortals also carry castanets, including Cao Guojiu, and Zhang Guolao.
 Because of this, sometimes archaeologists dispute which of these immortals is being represented by a figure identified only by its holding castanets.

 Lan Caihe sometimes uses cymbals as well.
 Sometimes Lan uses a flute, but a flute is more common in depictions of the Immortal Han Xiangzi.
 Some art of the Eight Immortals show more of them holding instruments, so presence of an instrument is not a certain method to distinguish one immortal from another.